Are You Really Addicted to Marijuana? Is Anyone?

 Warning Signs & Withdrawal Symptoms

 For those concerned about whether they or a loved one are addicted to marijuana, there are some clear warning signs to look out for.
-These include an inability to stop smoking pot even after earnest attempts to quit, using marijuana as a means of relaxation or escaping reality, and having your social circle revolve around your pot use.
+These include an inability to stop smoking pot even after earnest attempts to quit, using weed as a means of relaxation or escaping reality, and having your social circle revolve around your pot use.
 Negative changes in school or job performance, as well as relationships with loved ones, are also warning signs for a potential marijuana addiction.

 Just like any drug addiction, withdrawal symptoms are often an inevitable factor when a user stops “cold turkey.”
 Some of the psychological symptoms include: